Updated August 2020

-This notice was prepared by the Massachusetts Department of Environmental Protection, (MassDEP), to provide important information to municipalities, regional authorities, consultants, contractors and sub-contractors regarding the requirements for the Utilization of Minority-Owned and Women-Owned Business Enterprises on Federally Assisted Projects.
+The Massachusetts Department of Environmental Protection (MassDEP) wishes to provide important information to municipalities, regional authorities, consultants, contractors, and sub-contractors, regarding the requirements of the Disadvantaged Business Enterprise (DBE) Program and the utilization of Minority-Owned Business Enterprises (MBE) and Women-Owned Business Enterprises (WBE) on Federally Assisted Projects.
 MassDEP administers several programs financed by the United States Environmental Protection Agency, (USEPA).
-These programs include drinking water and wastewater projects funded through the State Revolving Fund, (SRF).
-Others include, but are not limited to, hazardous waste cleanup, air quality control, recycling, and pollution prevention.
+These programs include drinking water and wastewater infrastructure projects that are financed through the State Revolving Fund (SRF) loan programs.
+These requirements may also apply to other projects that include, but are not limited to, waste site cleanup, air quality control, recycling, and pollution prevention.

-MassDEP has undertaken an Availability Analysis to develop new DBE goals.
+MassDEP has undertaken an Availability Analysis to develop D/MBE & D/WBE goals.
 As of January 1, 2018, the goals for all categories - Construction, Services, Goods and Equipment - are:

 Firms utilized in SRF Projects must be certified as either an MBE or WBE and a DBE.

 The Supplier Diversity Office (SDO) is the M/WBE certifying agency for MassDEP.